 - Industrial action by all unions resulted in a production stoppage between March 2022 and June 2022.

-The Kloof operation consists of four producing vertical shafts, namely No.1 Shaft, No. 4 Shaft, No. 7 Shaft and No. 8 Shaft.
-The reef horizon is accessed the deepest (46 Level is currently the deepest working level) at No. 4 Shaft, approximately 3,432m below surface.
-Underground development is extensive, as can be expected of a mature mine of this size.
+The Kloof operation consists of two producing vertical shafts, namely No.1 shaft and No. 8 shaft.
+31 level is currently the deepest working level at No. 1 shaft, approximately 2,600m below surface.